 35 Fascinating Reindeer Facts That May Even Surprise Santa

-There are plenty of stories about amazing reindeer that can fly or light up foggy nights with bright red noses, but did you ever stop to think if there’s any truth to these stories?
+There are plenty of stories about Christmas reindeer that can fly or light up foggy nights with bright red noses, but did you ever stop to think if there’s any truth to these stories?
 Even if reindeer can’t quite fly, these amazing animals have several traits that are pretty magical on their own.

-So, let’s put your reindeer knowledge to the test with these true or false questions about reindeer facts that may even surprise Santa.
+So, let’s put your knowledge to the test with these true or false questions about reindeer facts that may even surprise Santa.

 True or False?
 Reindeer and Caribou are different animals.